Code-Institute-Submissions/NScotty-project1/README.md

       * For this project I used the fonts **Work Sans** and **Forum**

-      * I chose these fonts as I felt they reflect creativity and lend themselves well to the site theme.
+      * I chose these fonts as I felt they reflect creativity, are easy to read,  and lend themselves well to the site theme.

+      * For the Logo I chose ***Yeon Sung*** font as it offers good contrast to the rest of the text and allows the logo to stand out.